 *Initially, saying affirmations may feel awkward or uncomfortable or untrue.
 I have found that the more uncomfortable it feels, then the more likely this is an area that needs our attention.
-I suggest to still try saying it or create a new one that feels more comfortable and appropriate.
+You may still try it out or create a new one that feels more comfortable and truer to you.

 5. Express Gratitude

-Yes, life is filled with uncertainty and negativity yet I have found that difficult times have immense value in our lives and create opportunities.
-It is easier to see the bright side when your suffering has been genuinely acknowledged and processed fully so don’t skip the first four steps.
-Take time to discover ways to appreciate the hidden value for yourself, loved ones, job or current stressor.
-For example getting sick gives you an opportunity to stay in bed and rest which you may not have weaved rest time into your life.
+Yes, life is filled with uncertainty and negativity, yet I have found that difficult times have immense value in our lives and create opportunities.
+It is easier to see the bright side when your suffering has been genuinely acknowledged and processed fully which can be achieved through the first four steps*.
+If you’re struggling to find anything to be grateful for, then go back through the steps.
+Take time to discover ways to appreciate the hidden value for yourself, loved ones, job, or current stressor.
+For example, getting sick gives you an opportunity to stay in bed and rest which you may not have weaved rest time into your life.
 Focus your attention on what you feel blessed for and what you want more of like what brings you feelings of joy, peace, connection, and clarity.
 This becomes more beneficial practiced daily.